James Anthony Froude: Religious development and apostasy (1842–1849)

 Froude's brother Richard Hurrell had been one of the leaders of the Oxford Movement, a group which advocated a Catholic rather than a Protestant interpretation of the Anglican Church.
 Froude grew up hearing the conversation and ideas of his brother with friends John Henry Newman and John Keble, although his own reading provided him with some critical distance from the movement.

-During his time at Oxford and Ireland, Froude became increasingly dissatisfied with the Movement.
+During his time at Oxford and in Ireland, Froude became increasingly dissatisfied with the Movement.
 Froude's experience living with an Evangelical clergyman in Ireland conflicted with the Movement's characterisation of Protestantism, and his observations of Catholic poverty repulsed him.
 He increasingly turned to the unorthodox religious views of writers such as Spinoza, David Friedrich Strauss, Ralph Waldo Emerson, Goethe, and especially Thomas Carlyle.

 Froude retained a favourable impression of Newman, however, defending him in the controversy over Tract 90 and later in his essay "The Oxford Counter-Reformation" (1881).
 Froude agreed to contribute to Newman's Lives of the English Saints, choosing Saint Neot as his subject.
 However, he found himself unable to credit the accounts of Neot or any other saint, ultimately considering them mythical rather than historical, a discovery which further shook his religious faith.

 Nevertheless, Froude was ordained deacon in 1845, initially intending to help reform the church from within.
 However, he soon found his situation untenable; although he never lost his faith in God or Christianity, he could no longer submit to the doctrines of the Church.
 He began publicly airing his religious doubts through his semi-autobiographical works Shadows of the Clouds, published in 1847 under the pseudonym "Zeta", and The Nemesis of Faith, published under his own name in 1849.
 The Nemesis of Faith in particular raised a storm of controversy, being publicly burned in Oxford, at Exeter College, by William Sewell, and deemed "a manual of infidelity" by the Morning Herald.
 Froude was forced to resign his fellowship, and officials at University College London withdrew the offer of a mastership at Hobart Town, Australia, where Froude had hoped to work while reconsidering his situation.
 Froude took refuge from the popular outcry by residing with his friend Charles Kingsley at Ilfracombe.

-His plight won him the sympathy of kindred spirits, such as George Eliot, Elizabeth Gaskell, and later Mrs. Humphry Ward.
-Mrs. Ward's popular 1888 novel Robert Elsmere was largely inspired by this era of Froude's life.
+His plight won him the sympathy of kindred spirits, such as George Eliot, Elizabeth Gaskell, and later Mrs Humphry Ward.
+Ward's popular 1888 novel Robert Elsmere was largely inspired by this era of Froude's life.